tvuylsteke/azure-ea-powerbi/README.md

 * Click Get Data and choose **Blank Query**.
 A second window should open up.
 * Choose Advanced Editor and copy paste the code from the [PowerBI-EA-UsageData-v2.m](/PowerBI-EA-UsageData-v2.m) file.
 * Replace the **EA Enrollment Number** on the 2nd line (1234567 in the sample code)
+* The line that starts with #"Setup: Filtered Rows" (line 9) controls how many months are made available.
+The sample currently takes 12 months into account, including the current month.
 * Click done in the advanced editor
 * You'll see a yellow bar asking you to specify credentials to connect.
 Click Edit Credentials.
 * Copy paste the **EA API Key** you copied earlier